wp-plugins/share-on-xing/readme.txt

 == Changelog ==

+= 1.0.12 =
+* Fixes styling for the label displayed next to the button

+= 1.0.11 =
+* Minor improvements and fixes

 = 1.0.10 =
 * Configuration page is now available on the main menu

 = 1.0.8 and 1.0.9 =
-* Implement the new XING Share Button
+* Implements the new XING Share Button
 * Extends plugin configuration options to support new plugin features
 * Fixes Settings page on older Wordpress versions